Search Railroad Sites For:

 Area: B+ IC2:

-Map: Ca 34 K 4, Ho 4 K 5 Topographic Map
+Map: Ca 34 K 4, Ho 4 K 5 Topographic Maps

 This is another view looking back east from a hill along Oklahoma Avenue.
 Sykesville Station plus a rusting, blue caboose on the siding can be seen through the trees.

-Before it was named Sykesville, the B&O called this location "Horse Train Stop" presumably because the horses that pulled the trains along the OML in pre-steam engine era were changed here.
-William Patterson, one of the early directors of the B&O, owned several thousand acres of land in this vicinity.
+Before it was named Sykesville, B&O called this location "Horse Train Stop" presumably because the horses that pulled the trains along the OML in pre-steam engine era were changed here.
+William Patterson, one of the early directors of B&O, owned several thousand acres of land in this vicinity.
 He named his estate Springfield and made it his country home.

 Tight Squeeze